UI - UX

 - Clicking a button should do something

 - If the user does an action, there needs to be a response.
-If the computation takes longer, show a progress bar for example.
+If the computation takes longer, show a progress bar (but also consider moving that action to a background thread, so the program stays operable)

 - Don't overuse animations